Dr. Mio Katayama Owens joined the College of Natural Resources in 2013.

 Skyler Saunders is an administrative assistant for International and Executive Programs (IEP) at the College of Natural Resources.
 She is a first year undergraduate in the College of Letters and Science, and is currently undecided on her major.
 She is interested in Sociology, Gender and Women’s Studies, Comparative Literature, and LGBT Studies.

 Skyler is originally from Shasta County in Northern California.
 In her free time, she enjoys reading and acting.

 Reilly Chang is an administrative assistant for the International and Executive Programs (IEP) at UC Berkeley’s College of Natural Resources.
 She is currently an undergraduate in her second year, pursuing degrees in Applied Mathematics and Economics.

 She is originally from Orange County in Southern California and enjoys playing basketball, going to concerts, and trying new food places in her free time.

 Brianna Boone is an administrative assistant for International and Executive Programs (IEP) at the College of Natural Resources.
-She is currently a 2nd year undergraduate pursuing simultaneous degrees in Conservation and Resource Studies and Anthropology.
+She is currently a 2nd year undergraduate pursuing a degree in Conservation and Resource Studies, with a concentration in International Food Policy and Sustainable Development.
 In the future, she aspires to attend law school to practice environmental law.